Kgothatso-create/teamconnect/README.md

 # TeamConnect
 A basic management system
-This project is a management system designed to be run on a local server using the command prompt (cmd) or using Docker.
+This project is a management system designed to be run on a local server using the command prompt (cmd)/Terminal or using Dockerplayground.
 It utilizes Django, a powerful Python web framework, for the development of the website.
 All comments and additional notes related to the project are written within the code itself.

 ## Prerequisites